Suron-dev/Suron-dev/README.md

 ## 👨‍💻 About Me

-  > My name is Mohammad Kolyaie, and I began my journey in programming in 2017 due to my strong passion for it.
-I pursued my studies in Computer Engineering (Software) at Shahid Chamran University of Ahvaz.
-Since 2020, I have been working professionally in JavaScript and have participated in various projects, including the Off-Begir project as a website designer, the Persian JavaScript project, and the Suspicious Operations Reporting and Risk Assessment project in the petrochemical industry, among others.
-Additionally, due to my great interest in JavaScript, I decided to learn its libraries and frameworks, such as React and Next.js, and focus on frontend development.
+  > My name is Mohammad Kolyaie, Backend Developer Proficient in PHP (Laravel) and JavaScript (Node.js, Express).
+Experienced in designing APIs, working with relational databases, and integrating frontend technologies.
+Continuously learning and improving through self-driven projects and certifications.
+Skilled in JavaScript, PHP, PostgreSQL, MySQL, RESTful APIs, and Git.
+Earned a Bachelor's degree in Furniture Industries from Shahid Rajaee Teacher Training University, Tehran, Iran.
+Completed Angela Yu’s Complete Web Development Bootcamp.
+GitHub and portfolio in progress.

 ## 🚀 Skills